 The counter-culture destination for wines from small and obscure producers, the DTLA shop is known for an impressive, rotating stock of new and exciting craft beers from malts to beers aged in bourbon and Pinot Noir barrels.
 "We're like a record store, not a museum," says Jamil Williams, Buzz’s wine buyer.
 The result: the store stocks its shelves with wines that are "real" (think terroir-focused funk and the like).
 The wino-punk attitude attracts a young, diverse clientele, eager to try something new.

 Good For: End of the week events.
-Check out Twitter for #ThursdayFlightNight and #BeerOclock (Friday) tastings ($10-$15).
-More party more than tasting, the good times roll well into the night (the store closes at 2am) with great beats and snacks.
+The Thursday Flight Nights and Friday tastings ($10-$15) are more of a party than a tasting, and the good times roll well into the night (the store closes at 2am) with great beats and snacks.

-TOLA pick: Drink whatever Williams is drinking and, right now, it’s BROC Luna Matta Vineyard 2009 Mourvedre ($31), a Central Coast Rhone varietal that pairs well with cold-weather foods like braised and smoked meats.
+TOLA pick: Drink whatever Williams is drinking, like a BROC Luna Matta Vineyard 2009 Mourvedre ($31), a Central Coast Rhone varietal that pairs well with cold-weather foods like braised and smoked meats.
 For beer drinkers, try a something different like brews made from cranberries and cherries to go with turkey dinner.